Numerical Propagation#

 \[\mathbf u = [u, \hat{\mathbf i}]\]

-The final equations of motion to be possibly used in a shooting method, are derived from the Hamiltonian:
+The final equations of motion (in the case of mass optimality), are derived from the Hamiltonian:

 by taking the derivatives: